Who is Eligible for SSDI?

 Social Security Disability Insurance (SSDI) is a federal benefit that is available to persons who have suffered a disability after years of paying into the Social Security system via previous taxable income.

-At The Law Offices of Jeffrey S. Glassman, our Boston SSDI attorneys are committed to helping people navigate the complex labyrinth of bureaucracy and secure benefits to which they are entitled.
+At Jeffrey Glassman Injury Lawyers, our Boston SSDI attorneys are committed to helping people navigate the complex labyrinth of bureaucracy and secure benefits to which they are entitled.

 Although determination of eligibility can be a convoluted process, it essentially comes down to two points.
 Qualified applicants will have: